Reimagining solutions to family homelessness

 9.30am – 10.15am – Keynote address and questions

-Eddie Hughes MP, Minister for Homelessness and Rough Sleeping
+Eddie Hughes MP, Minister for Rough Sleeping and Housing

 Capital Letters is the only family homelessness procurement service directly funded by the Department for Levelling Up, Housing and Communities.
 The Minister explains why finding solutions to family homelessness is a priority for government, with the private rented sector playing a pivotal role.